 -

-Toward a New Relational Ontology in Global Politics: China’s Rise as Holographic Transition (Chengxin Pan, 2018) Diagrammed by: Sarah Gansen and Patrick James
+Pan 2018_Toward a New Relational Ontology in Global Politics: China’s Rise as Holographic Transition

 The macro and micro levels of this system correspond, respectively, to the discipline as a whole and individual scholars within it.